History of Red Rocks Amphitheatre in Timeline

 In 1973, Colorado musicians John Denver and Judy Collins performed at Red Rocks.

-In 1975, Barry Fey took legal action against the city after being denied a permit for the band America, leading to the court ruling the city's ban on rock concerts as "arbitrarily and capricious[ly]".
+In 1975, Barry Fey took the city to court after being denied a permit for America, challenging the ban on rock concerts at Red Rocks.

 1976: Rock Concert Ban Lifted

-Starting in the summer of 1976, rock bands were welcomed back to Red Rocks after the court lifted the ban.
+Starting in the summer of 1976, rock bands were once again welcomed at Red Rocks after the court ruled that the city had acted "arbitrarily and capricious[ly]" in banning rock concerts.

 July 7, 1978: Grateful Dead Performance

-On July 7, 1978, the Grateful Dead performed at Red Rocks.
-The performance was released as part of the July 1978: The Complete Recordings box set.
+On July 7, 1978, The Grateful Dead performed at Red Rocks.
+This performance was released as part of the July 1978: The Complete Recordings box set.

-On July 8, 1978, the Grateful Dead performed at Red Rocks.
-The performance was released as a standalone album, Red Rocks: 7/8/78.
+On July 8, 1978, The Grateful Dead performed at Red Rocks.
+The performance was later released as a stand-alone album, Red Rocks: 7/8/78.

-On June 5, 1983, U2 performed at Red Rocks during their War Tour.
-The filming of the show resulted in the concert film U2 Live at Red Rocks: Under a Blood Red Sky and the music video for "Sunday Bloody Sunday".
+On June 5, 1983, U2 performed during their War Tour in front of a small crowd due to inclement weather, resulting in the concert film U2 Live at Red Rocks: Under a Blood Red Sky and the music video for "Sunday Bloody Sunday".

 Loading Video...

-In 1983, U2's concert video, Live at Red Rocks: Under a Blood Red Sky, was released and became a bestselling long-form concert video.
-The performance of "Sunday Bloody Sunday" was played frequently on MTV.
+In 1983, U2's concert video, Live at Red Rocks: Under a Blood Red Sky, was released.
+The performance of "Sunday Bloody Sunday" was frequently played on MTV, and the video became a bestseller.

 Loading Video...